Prevent a Disaster in Your Home with These Environmental Sensors

 Once installed, the water sensors will alert you whenever it detects water.
 Environmental sensors allow you to get ahead of the problem and ensure that a leaky pipe doesn’t end in costly repairs and restorations.
 This simple proactive step could not only save you thousands of dollars, but it could also save your home.

 Of course, one of the leading causes of a leaky pipe is a frozen one.
 So, to help erase the potential conditions that could cause water damage, you should integrate a low-temperature sensor into your home security system.
 This is especially important in the Midwest when temperatures are always ready to plunge into freezing territory.

 While you may not need a low-temperature monitor for rooms or homes where you are actively living (as you should notice when temperatures start to drop), these sensors are essential for rental properties, vacation homes, or even parts of the home you don’t usually visit (such as a basement or guest room).
-These sensors can help ensure your property stays at a recommended temperature of 55 degrees Fahrenheit or above.
+These sensors can help ensure your property stays at the recommended temperature of 55 degrees Fahrenheit or above.

 A low-temperature sensor is also an easy addition to any home security system, especially one set-up with a smart thermostat.
 Many smart thermostats give you the ability to control the temperature within your home regardless of your location.
 So, even if you’re on vacation, you can make sure that your home’s interior isn’t suffering from low temperatures.
 If you do notice temperatures are too low, you can always adjust the smart thermostat right there from your smartphone or tablet.

 Some smart thermostats also provide heating and cooling metrics.
 This data can be used to make automatic adjustments that both keeps your home at a comfortable temperature and may help improve energy efficiency and keep monthly costs down.
 By combining a smart thermostat with low-temperature sensors and a home security system, you stay in control of your home’s energy usage.